lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

 *Figure showing the impact of the various types of clear on ITL R01_S10 after a saturated flat ( bias after a saturated flat), from left to right : 1 standard Clear , 3 standard Clear , 5 standard Clear , 1 NoP Clear, 1 NoPSF Clear*

-There is one ITL sensor, R01_S10, that present a specific and non-understood behavior :
+There is one ITL sensor, R01_S10, that presents a specific and non-understood behavior :

 - It has a quite low full well (2/3 of nominal )